rafaelreyesgarcia/educational-resources/README.md

 Here's a collection of resources I've used to learn web development.

-There's different branches for each category of concepts
+There's a different folder for each main category.

 - front-end
 - back-end